Malvina Wells

 Malvina Wells (1804 – 22 April 1887) was the only known person buried in Edinburgh who was born a slave.

 Birth and early life

 Malvina Wells was born in 1804 in Carriacou, Grenada, in the West Indies.
-Her father was John Wells, planter, and her mother's name is unknown.
+Her father was John Wells, a planter, and her mother's name is unknown.

 In the 1817, slave register for Grand Bay estate in Carriacou, there is an entry which states 'in lawful possession of George G. Browne Mill and John Mill... mulatto, no distinguishing marks'.
 This entry showed Malvina Wells was aged 13; mulatto signified her father was white, and her mother was black.

 Life in Scotland

 It is unknown when Malvina Wells was brought to Scotland.
 She worked for Joanna Isabella Macrae née Maclean, daughter of John McLean, who owned slaves in Carriacou.